mdsinger/final_project_github/README.md

 Weather Stations USDA
 https://wcc.sc.egov.usda.gov/reportGenerator/view/customMultipleStationReport/daily/state=%22UT%22%20AND%20network=%22SNTLT%22,%22SNTL%22%20AND%20element=%22SNWD%22%20AND%20outServiceDate=%222100-01-01%22%7cname/0,0/name,stationId,WTEQ::value,WTEQ::delta,SNWD::value,SNWD::delta?fitToScreen=false

-5 TAKEAWAYS/STORYBOARD ILUUSTRATIONS WE NEED TO ARTICULATE FROM ETL AND MACHINE LEARNING.
+### 5 Takeaways/Storyboard Illustrations/Vizualizations from ETL and Maschine Learning

 We decided to to do this study basedd on the snowfall/snowpack.
 Based off the record snowfall and snowpack will what flood?